 Seers Consent Management Platform With Google Consent Mode In Compliance With GDPR:

-Google Consent Mode is an open API that enables the website to run all the Google services like Google Analytics, Google Ads, Google Tag Manager, etc. Based on the consent of the end-user in combination with Consent Management Platform (CMP) like Seers.
+It is an open API that enables the website to run all the Google services like Google Analytics, Google Ads, Google Tag Manager, etc. Based on the consent of the end-user in combination with Consent Management Platform (CMP) like Seers.

-Google Consent Mode provides you with aggregate and non-identifying insights into the performance of your website.
+GCM provides you with aggregate and non-identifying insights into the performance of your website.
 Such as Time Stamps, User Agents, including Referrers and other basic requirements for modelling.

 - Manages Consent for all Google services